siravan/symjit/README.md

 ## `compile_func`: a fast substitute for `lambdify`

-*symjit* is invoked by calling different `compile_*` functions.
-The most basic is `compile_func`, which behaves similarly to sympy `lambdify` function.
-While `lambdify` translates sympy expressions into regular Python functions, which in turn call numpy functions, `compile_func` returns a callable object `Func`, which is a thin wrapper over the jit code generated by the backends.
+*SymJit* is invoked by calling different `compile_*` functions.
+The most basic is `compile_func`, which behaves similarly to SymPy `lambdify` function.
+While `lambdify` translates SymPy expressions into regular Python functions, which in turn call numpy functions, `compile_func` returns a callable object `Func`, which is a thin wrapper over the jit code generated by the backends.

 A simple example is